Miradutta/Covid19_classifier/readme.md

 Our image dataset is stored as .jpg files with labels stored in metadata.csv.
 We use ImageDataBunch.from_df to load the data and assign the labels.
 Then we normalize our data based on the stats of the RGB channels from the ImageNet dataset

-We have 6 classes 'ARDS', 'COVID-19', 'No Finding', 'Pneumocystis', 'SARS', 'Streptococcus'
+We have 6 classes
+1. ARDS
+2. COVID-19
+3. No Finding
+4. Pneumocystis
+5. SARS
+6. Streptococcus

 ## Training the model